 Right now I need all students to go to the User Dropdown Menu by the "Little Buddy" on the top right corner of your screen.

-Click the arrow to see "Sign out of TestNav" and click "Sign out of TestNav."
+Click the dropdown arrow to see "Sign out of TestNav" and click "Save and Return Later."